togostanza/togostanza/doc/Inter-stanza-Communication.md

 </togostanza--container>
 ```

-With this setup, the `baz` stanza's `handleEvent` function will be called when the `foo` stanza fires a `valueChanged` event.
-Since the event object is passed to the handleEvent function, you can arbitrarily handle the value contained in the event.
+With this setup, the `baz` stanza's `handleEvent` method will be called when the `foo` stanza fires a `valueChanged` event.
+Since the event object is passed to the `handleEvent` method, you can arbitrarily handle the value contained in the event.

 ## Efficient data acquisition from URL